-Caledonia has received confirmation from each of the above Directors that, other than by virtue of their positions as Directors of Caledonia or as present or past shareholders in the Company, there are no existing or previous relationships, transactions or arrangements as referred to above requiring disclosure, except as listed below:

-- Mr Bridges was Group Chief Financial Officer of Nex Group plc from 1 September 2015 until 31 May 2017, when Mr Gregson was non-executive Chairman; - Mrs Jemmett-Page was Caledonia's audit partner at KPMG Audit Plc from November 1995 to March 2001.
+Caledonia has received confirmation from each of the above directors that, other than by virtue of their positions as directors of Caledonia or as present or past shareholders in the Company, there are no existing or previous relationships, transactions or arrangements as referred to above requiring disclosure, except Mrs Jemmett-Page was Caledonia's audit partner at KPMG Audit Plc from November 1995 to March 2001.
+As explained on page 41 of the Annual Report, the Board does not consider that this affects her independence given the length of time that has elapsed since this role ended and also the fact that none of the current directors, other than The Hon C W Cayzer, where in post whilst she was audit partner.